When you practice and teach others course material, it is easier to remember the information and recall it at a later time.

 When Actually Hosting the Study Group...

-Now that you’ve got a great start to your study group, find a place to meet up – we’ve got some suggestions!
+Now that you’ve got a great start to your study group, it’s time to start acing those quizzes!